Overlord-Runt/Alarm-Clock/README.md

 ## What this does

 This is an alarm clock(shocker I know) that opens my curtains when it goes off.\
+It has the following features:\

+- Alarm Clock(You could have never guessed)
+- Outside weather
+- Inside weather
+- Customisable Ring tone
+- Opens Curtains for you

 It is made up of 3 main sections:

 - The Motor